kunal592/BlogNity_nextjs/setup.md

 ### 3. Set Up Environment Variables

-The project uses a `.env` file to manage environment variables for the database connection and authentication services.
+The project uses a `.env` file to manage environment variables for the database connection, authentication, and payment services.

 - In the root of the project, create a new file named `.env`.
-- Copy the contents of the `.env.example` file (if it exists) or use the template below.
+- Copy the template below into your new file.

 ```env
 # ------------------